Ouuchi/Ouuchi/README.md

 ### Hi there 👋
 ### This is the first repositority.
-My Chinese name is 王宇智.
+My Chinese name is WANG.